enasequence/ena-browser-documentation/help_and_guides/moving_from_release.rst

 We have added limits to the above examples to only return 5 records.

-If not provided, limit defaults to 100000.
-To retrieve ALL records matching a query, user limit=0.
+If not provided, limit defaults to ALL RECORDS matching the query so use with care.

 You can search using the sequence, coding or noncoding data type endpoints.
 In general when using the API search it is important to be as specific as possible with your query to save on downloading sequences that you do not require.